lgreco/DataStructures/Exams/SU21_Final/src/readme.md

 Modify the class `FinalList` as follows, without changing the signatures of the methods.

 * Complete the `boolean intersects` method to return true when two lists intersect and false otherwise.
-The lists intersect if one list has a node with the same `content` as a node from the other list.
+The lists intersect if one list has at least one node with the same `content` as a node from the other list.

 * Complete the `int countCommon` method to return the number of common nodes between two lists.